fvaleri/strimzi-debugging/sessions/007/README.md

 url: http://my-mm2-cluster-mirrormaker2-api.test.svc:8083
 ```

-In order to test message replication, we can send 1 million messages to the test topic in the source Kafka cluster.
+To test message replication, send 1 million messages to the test topic in the source cluster.

 > [!WARNING]
-> Message replication is asynchronous, so there is always a delta of messaging that is at risk in case of disaster.
+> Message replication is asynchronous, meaning there's always a window of messages at risk during a disaster event.

-After some time, the log end offsets should match on both clusters.
+After sufficient time, the log end offsets should match on both clusters.
-In real world scenarios, the actual offsets tend to naturally diverge with time, because each Kafka cluster operates independently.
+In production scenarios, offsets may diverge slightly over time as each Kafka cluster operates independently.

 ```sh
 $ kubectl-kafka bin/kafka-producer-perf-test.sh --topic my-topic --record-size 100 --num-records 1000000 \